-The Herman and Kate Kaiser Library is located in LaFortune Park.
-The 10,000 square foot library has a meeting room with a seating capacity of 75, shelving for 50,000 books, 16 public computers, lounge seating for 18, tables and chairs for 64, a children’s area with a window seat, dragonfly inlays in the flooring, a teen area with retro-style booths, a fireplace setting for cozy reading and windows on all sides with views of the park.
+The Herman & Kate Kaiser Library is located in LaFortune Park.
+The 10,000 square foot library features a meeting room with a seating capacity of 20, shelving for 50,000 books, 13 public computers, an inviting children’s area with window seat, dragonfly inlays in the flooring, a fireplace for cozy reading and large windows with views of the surrounding park.
 WiFi is available throughout the building.

-There is a sculpture garden outside the window seat area that features bronzes: “On the Road with Mother Goose” by Diane Mason and “Rabbit Tales” by Georgia Gerber.
-In the lobby is a bronze called “Okie Cowboy” by John D. Free.
-Bronze busts of Herman and Kate Kaiser, by sculptor Rosalind Cook, are in a niche near the entrance.
-Artist Annette Ellis is represented by three oil paintings and “Trumpeter Swan on Nest with Cygnets” was painted by Alice Lindsay Price.
+Herman & Kate Kaiser Library is home to several unique art pieces: Bronzes "On the Road with Mother Goose" by Diane Mason and "Rabbit Tales" by Georgia Gerber in the outdoor sculpture garden; bronze sculpture "Okie Cowboy" by John D. Free in the lobby; bronze busts of Herman and Kate Kaiser by sculptor Rosalind Cook; three oil paintings by artist Annette Ellis; and "Trumpeter Swan on Nest with Cygnets" painted by Alice Lindsay Price.

 The library shares a lobby with the Buddy LaFortune Community Center, a Tulsa County Parks venue.
 The community center is 14,000 square feet and was funded with Vision 2025 tax dollars.

 Herman & Kate Kaiser Library History